 Eczema, also known as atopic dermatitis, is a condition that causes uncomfortable, itchy rashes for many toddlers.
 Read on to learn more about this common skin condition, it’s causes, and solutions.

 Dr. Annie Salsberg, ND

-Eczema is a general term for any type of ‘dermatitis’, or skin inflammation that affects up to 18% of children in the United States.
+Eczema is a general term for any ‘dermatitis’ or skin inflammation that affects up to 9.6 million children in the United States.
 It causes an itch-scratch cycle, meaning the inflammation leads to itching, and scratching the itch leads to the release of chemicals that leads to more inflammation.

 The symptoms associated with baby eczema may wax and wane, be mild, moderate, or severe, and may affect different parts of the body.
 Typically, children with eczema will have itchy, dry and sensitive skin.
 In some, the skin may appear scaly, rough, red or darkened, and inflamed.
 If severe, it may ooze, crack, or even bleed.

-In some children, contact irritants can aggravate the skin.
-This can include soaps, shampoos, detergents, or even chlorine.
-For others, environmental allergens may be a trigger; these can include dust mites, pollen, mold and dander (from house pets).
+In some children, contact irritants can aggravate the skin, such as soaps, shampoos, detergents, or even chlorine.
+For others, environmental allergens may be a trigger; these can include dust mites, pollen, mold, and dander (from house pets).
 Some parents notice that hot or cold temperatures can exacerbate their child’s eczema.